TheSkinnyDonkies/AngularTeamProject/README.md

-# Gallery Team
+# Gallery Application Documentation

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.3.0.

-## Gallery Team Application Description
+## Gallery Application Description

 The application main purpose is to let users share images and photographies through easy to use graphical interface.
 Please use the application cautiously!